ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 You can open with VSCode, and run it as follows:

-1. **Virtual Environment:** create one as shown in the Appendix.
+1. **Create Virtual Environment:** as shown in the Appendix.

 2. **Start the Server:** F5 (also described in the Appendix).

-3. **Start the Admin App:** either use the links provided in the IDE console, or click [http://localhost:5656/](http://localhost:5656/)
+3. **Start the Admin App:** either use the links provided in the IDE console, or click [http://localhost:5656/](http://localhost:5656/).
+The screen shown below should appear in your Browser.

-The sections below describe what has been created.
+The sections below explore the system that has been created (which would be similar for your own database).

 &nbsp;